 Discover the weird reasons your pee smells funny.

 Flulike symptoms accompanied by a stiff neck

-When you have the flu, it’s normal to feel achy, but if you have extreme discomfort in your neck and you have trouble touching your chin to your chest, you need to see a doctor right away.
-Meningitis attacks the membrane that protects the brain and spinal cord, and the bacterial form of it can be deadly—sometimes killing within just a few hours.
+When you have the flu, it’s normal to feel achy.
+But if you have extreme discomfort in your neck and you have trouble touching your chin to your chest, you need to see a doctor right away.
+Meningitis attacks the membrane that protects the brain and spinal cord.
+In fact, the bacterial form of it can be deadly—sometimes killing within just a few hours.
 Other symptoms can include increased sensitivity to light, confusion, and a rash.
+But sometimes meningitis symptoms don’t look like meningitis.
 By the time the rash appears, the disease is often in a very advanced state and may not respond to treatment.
-Check out more subtle signs of meningitis.

 Moles that itch or bleed

-The body is a wonderland, made up of freckles, beauty marks, and moles, and most of them pose no threat.
-But if any start to itch or bleed, they need to be checked out stat.
+The body is a wonderland, made up of freckles, beauty marks, and moles.
+Most of these pose no threat.
+But if any start to itch or bleed, they need to be checked out: stat.
 That mole could be melanoma.
 The American Academy of Dermatology says to follow the ABCDE rules when it comes to moles: asymmetry, border, colour, diameter, and evolving.
 Changes in any of those categories can be red flags.
-While melanoma accounts for only around 1 per cent of all skin cancers, it is the most deadly.
-Check out 15 skin cancer myths you need to stop believing now.
+While melanoma accounts for only around one per cent of all skin cancers, it is the most deadly.

 Less time between menstrual cycles